-3 From Use-Case Diagrams to Service and Activity Modules
+2 From Use-Case Diagrams to Service and Activity Modules

-Before we introduce the modelling primitives that SRML offers for high-level (business) design, it is important to show how traditional use-case diagrams can be extended so as to support the engineering approach that we described in Section 2.
-In order to illustrate our approach, we consider the (simplified) case of a financial services organisation that wants to offer a mortgage-brokerage service GetMortGAGE.
+Before we introduce the modelling primitives that SRML offers for high-level (business) design, it is important to show how traditional use-case diagrams can be extended so as to support the specificities of service-oriented software engineering.
+In order to illustrate our approach, we consider the (simplified) case of a financial services organisation that wants to offer a mortgage-brokerage service GetMortgage.
 This service involves the following steps:

-- Proposing the best mortgage deal to the customer that invoked the service; - Taking out the loan if the customer accepts the proposal; - Opening a bank account associated with the loan if the lender does not provide one; - Getting insurance if required by either the customer or the lender.
+- Proposing the best mortgage deal to the customer that invoked the service; - Taking out the loan if the customer accepts the proposal; - Opening a bank account associated with the loan if the lender does not provide one: - Getting insurance if required by either the customer or the lender.